manucho007/UltimateCourses/typescript-basics/README.md

 ## Content

-- IconPrimitive and Special Types
+- Primitive and Special Types
-- Icontsc and tsconfig
+- tsc and tsconfig
-- IconType Aliases and Assertions
+- Type Aliases and Assertions
-- IconEnums and Interfaces
+- Enums and Interfaces
-- IconClasses, Properties and Inheritance
+- Classes, Properties and Inheritance
-- IconGenerics and Overloads
+- Generics and Overloads
-- IconNamespaces and Modules
+- Namespaces and Modules
-- IconDecorators and Generic Types
+- Decorators and Generic Types
-- IconMixins and Advanced Compiler Options
+- Mixins and Advanced Compiler Options
-- IconType Guards and Advanced Types
+- Type Guards and Advanced Types
 ## Resources

 There are several resources used inside this course, of which you can read